mrkcor/echo_service_client_java/README.md

 Clone this Git repository

-Run ./build to compile all the Java code
+Run ./build to compile all the Java code (on Windows build.bat)

-Run ./run to run it (you may pass an argument to send as your message to the EchoService)
+Run ./run to run it (on WIndows run.bat, for both you may pass an argument to send as your message to the EchoService)

 License
 -------